inblockio/aqua-docs/Aqua_Protocol.md

 ## Blockchain Context

 DISCLAIMER: AQP is not a permissionless distributed ledger.
-It works with single-node deployments and does not require the witnessing part (which benefits from being published to a DLT) to be valuable and working.
-AQP does not have a token nor is it distributed by default.
+In order for the AQP to be valuable and working, a single node implementation and single node deployments are sufficient, and do not require the witnessing part.
+The AQP MAY benefit from being published to a distributed ledger technology (DLT)) to achieve a witness event with high transaction security.
+AQP does not have a token nor is it distributing data by default.

-As some concepts are very similar as those used in DLT's, please refer to the following:
+As some concepts are very similar as those used in DLT's, please refer to the

-A revision is similar to a block in a Blockchain structure, which has it's own ROOT HASH and a set of TRANSACTIONS which are included inside.
+following:

-Our transactions is content written into a revision.
+A portable hash chain and its revisions are similar to a blockchain structure and its blocks, which has its own root hash and a set of transactions which are included inside.

 <table>
 <thead>